HM-Anas/dna-pattern-matching/README.md

 ✅ Choose one or more algorithms to compare
 ✅ View detailed results:

-Number of matches
+1)Number of matches

-Runtime (execution time in seconds)
+2)Runtime (execution time in seconds)

 Positions of matches
 ✅ Highlighted sequence visualization showing match regions ✅ Bar chart comparison of algorithm performance
 ✅ Sleek dark mode UI with interactive elements

-🧠 Algorithms Implemented
+🧠 Algorithms Implemented:

 🔹 Naïve Search
 A straightforward approach that checks for the pattern at every position of the sequence.

 🔹 Knuth–Morris–Pratt (KMP)
-Linear-time pattern searching algorithm

-Uses the Longest Prefix Suffix (LPS) preprocessing table to skip redundant comparisons
+Linear-time pattern searching algorithm .Uses the Longest Prefix Suffix (LPS) preprocessing table to skip redundant comparisons

 🔹 Boyer–Moore